phenriq694/base_de_conhecimento/typescript/nodejs/Adding Types.md

   password: string;
   /**
    * This attribute can have 'string' values or 'TechObject' values.
-   * When the Array will store only values from one type, just add '[]' after the the type.
+   * When the Array stores only values one type, just add '[]' after the the type.
    * Example: techs: string[];
    */
   techs: Array<string | TechObject>;